albar965/littlenavmap-manual/en/README.md

 ## Creating or adding Map Themes {#creating-or-adding-map-themes}

-To add an arbitrary online of offline map to _Little Navmap_ simply add the map directory from a downloaded or self created map theme to the `data\maps\earth` directory.
+To add an arbitrary online of an offline map to _Little Navmap_ simply add the map directory from a downloaded or self created map theme to the `data\maps\earth` directory.

 The full path to the DGML file (see links below for more details about DGML) describing the map must be `c:\Own Programs\Little Navmap\data\maps\earth\opencyclemap\opencyclemap.dgml` if you like to add the [OpenCycleMap](http://www.opencyclemap.org) for example.
-The DGML file can refer to an online map service or to included offline map data.
+The DGML file can refer to an online map service or included offline map data.
 Usually a map theme contains many more files than only the DGML.

 The menu `Main Menu` -&gt; `Map` -&gt; `Theme` and the toolbar drop down box will receive an entry for each additional map theme.